 MAA728 - Financial Behaviour and Decision Making

-2020 unit information
+2024 unit information

 |Previously coded as:

 Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

 |Scheduled learning activities - campus

-1 x 3 hour seminar per week
+1 x 3 hour on-campus seminar (recordings provided) each week

-|Scheduled learning activities - cloud (online)||
+|Scheduled learning activities - online

-The Financial Planning professional must be able to build a deep understanding of their client’s needs, and be able to anticipate issues many clients may have not even considered.
+The Financial Planning professional must be able to build a deep understanding of their client’s needs and be able to anticipate issues many clients may have not even considered.
 This unit builds on the technical knowledge acquired in other units, to broaden students understanding of the professional skills and knowledge required to manage long-term client relationships, and develop comprehensive understanding of clients’ needs in order to formulate strategies and solutions that are in the client’s best interest.